Australia shares inch up as final UK elections results awaited; NZ down

-June 9 Australian shares edged up on Friday as investors awaited final results of the United Kingdom's tight elections that could throw British politics into turmoil.
+June 9 (Reuters) - Australian shares edged up on Friday as investors awaited final results of the United Kingdom's tight elections that could throw British politics into turmoil.

 The S&P/ASX 200 index was up 0.2 percent, 8.803 points to 5,685.4 by 0300 GMT, and on track to post its first weekly loss in three weeks.